ETHICS

 - Work with professional members requiring corrective action and help

-The member of the standing committee present at an event (or in her/ his absence, Dean programmes) will constitute an ethics committee for the event.
-The event ethics committee will be primarily responsible for handling any ethical concerns that are raised during the event.
-Professional members who volunteer to be on the event ethics committee do so on the understanding that they are accepting responsibility for any follow up actions that may be necessary after the event.
+The Event Ethics Committee will be primarily responsible for handling any ethics related concerns that are raised during the event.
+Professional members who volunteer to be on the Event Ethics Committee will also be responsible for any follow-up actions that may be necessary after the event.

-PROCEDURE AND GUIDELINES FOR HANDLING ETHICS CONCERNSWho can raise an Ethical concern?
+PROCEDURE AND GUIDELINES FOR HANDLING ETHICS RELATED CONCERNS/COMPLAINTS (henceforth referred to as concerns) RAISED ABOUT PROFESSIONAL MEMBERS AND INTERNSWho can raise an ethics related concern?

-- The concern can be addressed to any member of the Ethics Committee in the event or immediately after the event.
-If the concern is raised with any other professional member, he/she will encourage the concerned person to raise it directly with the ethics committee or, if that is not possible for any reason, to make a written report to the Ethics Committee stating all the relevant facts as told to him/her by the person making the complaint .
+C. The concern can be addressed to any member of the Ethics Committee in the event or immediately after the event.
+If the concern is raised with any other professional member, he/she will encourage the concerned person to raise it directly with the Event Ethics Committee or, if that is not possible for any reason, then another professional member can also make a written report to the Event Ethics Committee stating all the relevant facts as told to him/her by the person making the complaint.
+In such a case, the person who submits the concern becomes the primary complainant.

 - Nature of transgression with details

-- The event ethics committee needs to decide the speed of resolution required.
-Some issues may have to be addressed in the event itself or can be explored within a reasonable time frame after the event.
-The investigations of the Ethics Committee and its final report and recommendations should normally be completed within a month and in no case more than two months after the complaint.
+7. The Event Ethics Committee, during the event, will decide on the timeline to investigate the concern and resolve the same.
+Some issues may be addressed in the event itself or can be explored within a reasonable time frame after the event.
+The investigations of the Event Ethics Committee and its final report and recommendations must be completed and submitted to the President as well as the Standing Committee on Ethics (the Chair can be emailed on their behalf) no later than 2 months after the concern is received.

 - Adopting the principles of natural justice of giving the member about whom the ethical concern is raised, an opportunity to be heard.

-- Listening to the aggrieved person and all other people involved in the issue in some form to collect as much data as possible.
+- Listening to the person raising the concern and all other people involved in the concern in some form to collect as much data as possible.

-- The event ethics committee needs to dialogue among themselves on all the data that has been collected and come to a conclusion on the charge or complaint.
-Where the members cannot meet, the dialoguing can happen over phone or e-mail or chat.
+9. The Event Ethics Committee needs to dialogue among themselves on all the data that has been collected and come to a conclusion on the charge or complaint.
+Where the Committee Members cannot meet, the dialoguing can happen over phone, zoom call or email or chat.
+These need to be compiled as a report, and if possible they may be recorded and submitted as well.

-- The President will initiate appropriate action, which may include communicating the decision to the concerned professional member, to the complainant (if necessary and appropriate), and to other role holder(s) if absolutely necessary for giving effect to the recommendations.
+16. After the Report is submitted, the President will initiate appropriate action, which may include communicating the decision to the person(s) raising the concern, the person(s) against whom the concern was raised, and to such other role holder(s) as considered absolutely necessary for giving effect to the recommendations.

-- The Chairperson of the Standing Committee on Ethics will be responsible for following up and ensuring that the recommendations, corrective actions and other conditions of re-entry, if any, are complied with.
+17. The Chair-Standing Committee on Ethics or a specific person from the Standing Committee on Ethics will be responsible for following up and ensuring that the recommendations, and other conditions (if any), are complied with.
+Once the recommendations are completed, the Chair will inform the President through a note of completion.

-- A warning of cautionary counsel to the member in writing
+4. A cautionary counsel to the Professional Member in writing

-- Permanent barring from attending events and participating from the activities of ISABS
+6. Permanent barring from attending events and participating in the activities of ISABS.